 Joe did it again with The Experience Economy: Work Is Theatre & Every Business a Stage, co-authored with Jim and published by HBSP in 1999 (nine months after another HBR article, “Welcome to the Experience Economy”, primed the pump for the concept in the marketplace of ideas).
 Published in twelve languages and named among the top five business books of 1999 on Amazon.co.uk, The Experience Economy was chosen one of the 100 best business books of all time by 800ceoread in 2009.
 It shows how businesses should embrace theatre as an operating model to stage unique experiences.
 Tom Peters called it “a brilliant, absolutely original book” while a piece in MIT’s Sloan Management Review said “The Experience Economy will force managers to change their most basic, cherished assumptions about innovation and strategy”.
 But Joe’s all-time favorite comment was when The Industry Standard began its review with the statement, “This book scared the hell out of me.”

-More recently, Joe is once again helping people see the world of business differently as he and his partner Jim discovered that in the Experience Economy, people increasingly question what is real and what is not.
+Joe once again helped people see the world of business differently when he and his partner Jim discovered that in the Experience Economy, people increasingly question what is real and what is not.
 And more and more, they want the real from the genuine, not the fake from the phony.
 Authenticity, therefore, is becoming the new consumer sensibility – the primary buying criterion by which people choose what to buy, and who to buy from.
 This resulted in their most recent path-breaking book, Authenticity: What Consumers Really Want, published by (the slightly renamed) Harvard Business Press in the fall of 2007.
 This book, chosen one of the top ten business books of the year by Amazon.com and featured in a cover story in TIME Magazine on “10 Ideas that are changing the world”, provides a way of thinking about authenticity in business plus a set of tools and techniques for rendering authenticity in any company.

 When he’s not writing, that is.
 Joe describes that as his first (vocational) love, taking fingers to keyboard in order to vigorously wrestle with the ideas, first, and only then to describe them to others.
 He further sharpens these ideas and frameworks in the speeches, workshops, executive education, and ongoing consulting he performs with Fortune 500 and entrepreneurial start-ups alike.
 While a terrific stand-up speaker who knows both how to keep an audience entertained and how to impart actionable ideas and frameworks that listeners can use to change their companies, Joe loves nothing better than small, intimate gatherings where other people become full participants in coming to grips with the ideas, corralling the frameworks to their own use, and committing to a course of action that benefits their customers, and therefore their businesses.

 Not content to merely talk about his ideas, Joe is working with others to make them a reality.
-He helped found Starizon, Inc., a transformational consulting company, to make a real difference with clients, following them through from experience design to full implementation.
+He partners with Starizon Studio., a transformational consulting company, to make a real difference with clients, following them through from experience design to full implementation.
 As Principal Innovator with Starizon, he provides extraordinary scholarship, insight, and creativity to the client experience.
 The idea for Starizon, with its experience design place in Keystone, Colorado, came to Gary Adamson after embracing the concept of the Experience Economy at the very first thinkAbout event – a unique annual gathering that has become Pine & Gilmore’s flagship offering, with that first one held back in 1998 in Cleveland.
 After first describing it at the next thinkAbout in Los Angeles, then showing the architectural plans at the 2001 event in Las Vegas, Gary invited Joe out to actually see the place during construction in 2002 – and that was all it took.
-So in addition to traveling around the country and the world – most often in the Netherlands, Denmark, and Sweden – you’ll now find Joe frequently in Keystone, working directly with clients on transforming them into premier experience stagers.
+So in addition to traveling around the country and the world – most often in the Netherlands, Denmark, and Finland – you’ll now find Joe frequently in Keystone, working directly with clients on transforming them into premier experience stagers.

-When a client calls, however, Joe’s always ready to go.
+And when a client calls, however, Joe’s always ready to go.
 His motto: Have audience, will perform.

 Download Joe's Professional Biography